-California enacted more than 300 new employment laws in September 2014, many of which impact employer practices regarding wages, leave and rest breaks.
-Below are some of the key changes in wage payment, sick leave and rest break laws taking effect in 2015.
+California enacted more than 300 new employment laws, many of which impact employer practices regarding wages, leave and rest breaks.
+Below are some of the key changes in wage payment, sick leave and rest break laws now in effect.

 Prevailing Wage & Public Works Projects